 DIP Financing: What Is It?
 Who Provides It?
-What about UCCs?
+What If You Filed a UCC?

 DIP stands for Debtor in Possession.
 When a business files for chapter 11 bankruptcy protection, the existing management or ownership maintains possession and control of its business.
 However, the bankrupt entity needs financing to keep its business operational throughout the bankruptcy process.
 One way for a bankrupt entity to obtain cash is through DIP Financing.